 Trinity Academy, Lockleaze

-Bricks has been commissioned to deliver a public art programme for the new Trinity Academy secondary school in Lockleaze, Bristol.
+Bricks are delivering a public art programme for the new Trinity Academy secondary school in Lockleaze, Bristol.

-This opportunity aims to support and celebrate Trinity Academy’s creative ethos of ‘heart, head, soul’ in a creative commission that responds to the multi-academy trust’s cultural ambition for every pupil to have ‘access to enrichment opportunities, in particular in music and the performing arts’.
+This opportunity supports and celebrates Trinity Academy’s creative ethos of ‘heart, head, soul’ in a creative commission that responds to the multi-academy trust’s cultural ambition for every pupil to have ‘access to enrichment opportunities, in particular in music and the performing arts’.

 BACKGROUND AND CONTEXT

-This commission aims to think imaginatively and responsibly about the place, people and wider area it is being built to serve.
+This commission thinks imaginatively and responsibly about the place, people and wider area it is being built to serve.